P05B3

 1. 1

-Retrieve all DTCs and freeze frame data with a scan tool.
+Retrieve all DTCs and freeze frame data with a scan tool and confirm the exact code definition for the vehicle.

 2. 2